 It Promotes Digestion

-Digestion is a primary part of who we are, and it is a major bodily function.
-Properly digesting food is an important part of our health.
-If we don't digest our food properly, it can lead to many health problems.
+Digestion is a primary part of who you are, and it is a major bodily function.
+Properly digesting food is an important part of your health.
+If you don't digest your food properly, it can lead to many health problems.